Don Priestley: Games development

 Until 1979, Don Priestley was a teacher.
 In 1981 both he and his son enrolled in a Pascal course at night school.
 Although his son dropped out, he carried on.
 One of his early programs was an adaptation of Conway's Game of Life which was converted to a newly purchased Sinclair ZX81.

-His first commercial game was The Damsel and the Beast, inspired by a program called Mugwump and published by Bug-Byte.
+His first commercial game was The Damsel and the Beast, published by Bug-Byte, and inspired by a program called Mugwump.
 Further ZX81 games written freelance were Dictator (a successful strategy game later ported to the Spectrum) and Mazogs (which was later rewritten for the Spectrum as Maziacs).

 Priestley joined DK'Tronics as a director in March 1983.
 There he developed 3D Tanx, which was critically well-received and his most successful game.
 It sold around 5000 copies per month for 15 months.
 This was followed by Spawn of Evil which reached the top of the charts in May 1983.

 He also wrote Popeye for DK'Tronics.
-Released in 1985, its point of differentiation was having huge, colourful sprites; amongst the largest seen on the Spectrum.
+Released in 1985, its point of differentiation was having huge, colourful sprites, amongst the largest seen on the Spectrum.
 This distinct graphical style happened by chance:

 The licensors, King Features — were at pains to point out that any game had to include fair representations of the central cartoon characters, so I sat down with a large grid and came up with a figure of Popeye which was seven characters high and six wide — 42 characters to move for each frame!